mbkers/thesis-fusion-workflow/README.md

 This repository contains MATLAB files related to the PhD project titled "Spaceborne SAR and AIS Data Fusion for Dense Shipping Environments".

-The repository is currently under maintenance.
+The repository is currently under maintenance and will be updated shortly.